long con magazine is a canadian quarterly for art about art.

 "art about art"

-long con was founded on the idea that all artworks exist in conversation with all other artworks, and the magazine’s purpose is to publish artworks that bring this long conversation to the surface.
+long con‘s foundational philosophy is that all artworks exist in conversation with all other artworks, and our purpose is to publish artworks that bring this long conversation to the surface.

-For long con, “art about art” means artworks created in direct response to other objects, artifacts, or performances that can be considered “art”—including all forms of writing; gallery & theatre arts; pop culture (fashion, sports, comics); infrastructure (monuments, architecture, tools); ephemera (ads, memes, user manuals); propaganda (parades, political speeches); and non-human creations (elephant paintings, bird nests, insect dances).
+When we say “art about art,” we means artworks created in direct response to other creations (objects, artifacts, exhibitions, or performances) that can be considered “art”—all forms of writing; gallery & theatre arts; pop culture (fashion, sports, comics); infrastructure (architecture, tools); ephemera (ads, memes, user manuals); propaganda (parades, political speeches); and non-human creations (whale songs, bird nests, insect dances).

-If you’re still not sure whether your artwork would be a good fit, please ask us at longconmag@gmail.com.
+Still unsure whether your submission would be a good fit?
+Ask us at longconmag@gmail.com.

 what to submit